Nakxtra/Online-SQL-Editor/README.md

 # ONLINE SQL EDITOR Application

 ## Overview
 This web application allows users to write and execute SQL queries.
 It provides a user-friendly interface for entering SQL statements, executing them, and viewing the dummy results.
 The app also includes a query selector that allows users to choose from predefined queries.

+This application never breaks out while rendering large amount of rows in your application (Tested and also added 2 large files).

 ### LIVE
 Try your hands on this amazing application with below link